-Starting expressing is quite simple and you should start as soon as possible following your baby's birth, ideally within 2 hours.
+Starting expressing is guite simple and you should start as soon as possible following your baby's birth, ideally within 2 hours.
 Read through the checklist below to make sure you have all the information you need to get started.

-I have been shown how to hand express and use the breast pump including:
+♥ I have been shown how to hand express and use the breast pump including:

-- Massaging before expressing this can help your milk flow! - 8 10 times in 24 hours and at least once a night - Not to go longer than 5 hours between expressing
+- Gentle massage of your breasts before expressing this can help your milk flow! - 8 10 times in 24 hours and at least once a night between the hours of 2-4am as this is when your milk producing hormone is at its highest. - Not to go longer than 5 hours between expressing

-I have received my expressing pack and set, which includes:
+▼ I have received my expressing pack and set, which includes:

-- Syringes, caps and labels to safely collect every drop - A pair of bonding squares keep one with you and one with the baby, swap them over and be comforted by the scent - Breast pump set to stimulate the supply

-A midwife/nurse/doctor has discussed the benefits of my breast milk for my baby:

-- Protects against infection

-- Easier to digest

-- Matures the gut
+- Colostrum bottles and labels to safely collect every drop - A pair of bonding squares keep one with you and one with the baby, swap them over and be comforted by the scent - Breast pump set to stimulate your supply - A midwife/nurse/doctor has discussed the benefits of my breast milk for my baby which are: - Protects against infection & promotes healing - Easier to digest than formula - Matures the immature sensitive gut - I have been shown how to provide mouth care using drops of my colostrum and how it can help my baby with: - Pain relief - Protection from infection (antibodies and nutrients are absorbed in their mouth) - Provide a positive sensation when there can be too many negative sensations.

 I have been given a space in the fridge/freezer to store my milk.

-On the NICU your baby's milk number is
+My baby's milk kitchen number is